ThisNekoGuy/Gentoo-Install-Scripts/README.md

 This script will need some minor modifications; especially for the kernel config file (either you will need to supply your own or use the default <em>"USE_KERNEL_CONFIG-false"</em> value).
 These modifications depend on your system.
 Also this script uses OpenRC as its primary init system.

-At the moment, the script installs KDE Plasma and the open-source Nvidia kernel module driver by default.
+At the moment, the script installs KDE Plasma and the proprietary Nvidia driver by default (the GPU driver can be changed).

 Another thing to note is that the script by default builds for UEFI systems.
 This can be changed.